 Music can be studied from a wide variety of perspectives.
-We ‘study music’ by listening or by learning to perform a musical composition.
-We may also investigate, through analysis, the relationships between the various parts of the composition, or use documentary evidence to explore how reliable and authoritative a given score might be and how we might perform it in a historically sensitive manner.
-Historical studies, too, allow us to investigate the various uses of music – be it in 16th-century Rome, in Hollywood films, among the aboriginal peoples of Australia, or in some other context – and to understand better how our perception of a musical work (or repertory or style) has been shaped over time, and how it might differ from that of earlier ages or of different cultures.
-Although these and many other approaches, such as the more creative activities of performance and composition, might be singled out, they cannot so easily be kept separate if we are to study music musically.
+We ‘study’ music by reading, listening, performing and composing.
+We investigate, through analysis, the relationships between the various parts of the composition.
+We use documentary evidence to explore how reliable and authoritative a score is and how to perform it.
+We investigate the various uses of music to see how a musical work (or repertory or style) has been shaped over time, and how it might differ from that of earlier ages or of different cultures.

 Music at Oxford

-Teaching, performance and arts administration are among the more popular destinations for Music graduates, but others include broadcasting, publishing, politics and the Civil Service.
-Those wishing to undertake further study in performance often win coveted places at conservatoires in the UK and abroad.
-Josephine, who graduated in 2005, is now an analyst for HSBC Private Bank.
-She says: ‘My Music degree developed core research skills which are essential to rigorous fundamental analysis, a high standard of written communication which is key to concise report writing, and stage presence which translates into confident public speaking.’
+Teaching, performance and arts administration are among the more popular destinations for Music graduates, but others include broadcasting, publishing, law, politics and the Civil Service.
+Many students undertake further study in performance often at conservatoires in the UK and abroad.

 Deborah, who graduated in 2001, now works in a university library in London.
 She says: ‘Over the last ten years I have worked as a librarian and research assistant.
 I went on to gain master’s degrees in both musicology and librarianship, and am working towards a PhD in music librarianship.
 I am currently responsible for cataloguing and classification at the library.’